RoboticsClubIITJ/ML-DL-implementation/README.md

 If not installed earlier, it will prompt accordingly to install.

-2.Go to GIT website(https://git-scm.com/download/mac)
+2.Go to GIT website(https://git-scm.com/download/mac) and choose the suitable version.

+3.Install Github Desktop (https://desktop.github.com/), which includes command line version of GIT as well as in GUI also.

 ## For Linux

-1.Go to GIT website(https://git-scm.com/download/linux)
+1.Go to GIT website(https://git-scm.com/download/linux) and choose the suitable version.

-2.If the system is Fedora(RPM based distribution), use dnf commmand
+2.If the system is Fedora(RPM based distribution), use dnf commmand.

   `$ sudo dnf install git-all`

-3.If system is Ubuntu(Debian based distribution), use apt command
+3.If system is Ubuntu(Debian based distribution), use apt command.

   `$ sudo apt install git-all`